-The Program and Health and Safety Plans below outline the guidelines, structures and expectations we have put in place to help minimize the potential exposure of our students and staff to COVID-19.
+The 2021-22 Return to School and Return to Boarding plans below outline the guidelines, structures and expectations we have put in place to help minimize the potential exposure of our students and staff to COVID-19.
 These plans also allow us to quickly transition to other learning models according to government regulations, changing health parameters, and our evolving understanding of teaching and learning practices.
-We will continue to work with our health partners to develop and evolve our planning during this pandemic.
+We will continue to work with our health partners to develop and evolve our planning.
 We are confident that we will be able to care, as we always have, for our students.
-Remote Learning Update - April 12, 2021

 All healthy students and employees who do not have symptoms of COVID-19 can come to school.
 Staff who are not required to be in the building will continue to work from home.
 Visitors, including parents/guardians, are strictly limited and only permitted by prior appointment.
 Non-essential visitors are not allowed to enter the school.